 |Island Peak||Nepali||NPR 2000||NRS 4000||NPR 1000||NRS 1000|

 The Sagarmatha National Park (where you will trek) is a UNESCO World Heritage Site.
-You’ll need also a TIMS and a Sagarmatha National Park permit, like with all other treks in the national park.
-Besides that, you will need to take the local government permit.
+You’ll also need a Trek-Card, and a Sagarmatha National Park permit, like with all other treks in the national park.
+Besides that, you will need to take a local government permit.

 - Entry fee of the Sagarmatha National Park: $30 per person.